openlyrics/openlyrics/docs/source/dataformat.rst

 ``version``
     Version of the OpenLyrics format used by a song.
 This gives applications the ability to notify users if the application doesn't support newer versions of OpenLyrics.
+This element is **required**.

 ``createdIn``
     String to identify the application where a song was created for the first time.
 This attribute should be set when a new song is created.
-It should not be changed with additional updates and modification to the song, even when the song is edited in another application.
-The recommended content of this attribute is *application name* and *version*, e.g. ``OpenLP 1.9.0``.
+It should not be changed with additional updates and modification to the song.
+Even when the song is edited in another application.
+Recommended content of this attribute is *application name* and *version* like ``OpenLP 1.9.0``.
+This element is optional.

 ``modifiedIn``
-    String to identify the application where a song was edited for most recently.
+    String to identify the application where a song was edited for the last time.
 This attribute should be set with every modification.
-The recommended content of this attribute is *application name* and *version*, e.g. ``OpenLP 1.9.0``.
+    Recommended content of this attribute is *application name* and *version* like ``OpenLP 1.9.0``.
+This element is optional.

 ``modifiedDate``
     Date and time of the last modification.
 This attribute should be set with